behroozbc/Seminar-KG-Hosting/pages/relational-databases.md

 rewritingQ("Rewriting Query")
 start--> sparqlQ --> rewriting -->  rewritingQ--> unfolding
 ```
- The middleware unfolds the query q with respect to the mapping from the schema of
+ The middleware unfolds the query with respect to the mapping from the schema of
  the data source to the ontology.
 </template>
 <template #6>